fizban99/microbit_us100/README.rst

 This library allows the micro:bit to read the distance from an ultrasonic sensor US-100 (Y401)).

 It uses the serial port to communicate with the device and to retrieve both the distance and temperature.
+By default it assumes pin15 connected to trigger/tx and pin14 connected to echo/rx

 .. contents::